SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/sampling_plugins/order_sampling/box_order.md

-# Box Order (box_order.py)
+# Box Order
+APP/sampling_plugins/order_sampling/box_order.py

 ## Purpose
-Represents a sequence of samples in the form of a box, evenly spaced along each individual axis, but not necessarily from each other.
+A box order is a subclass of [Order](order.md) representing a sequence of samples in the form of a box, evenly spaced along each individual axis, but not necessarily from each other.

 ## Functionality
 Contains the starting vertex, the ending vertex, and the number of samples to